Fiserv/ipg-na/docs/additionalInfo/CardTransactions.md

 ### *Step 6: Enter the Card Security Code*

-The Card Security Code is a 3 or 4-digit number usually found on the back of the customer’s credit card, on the same line as the customer’s signature, following the last four digits of the credit card number.
+The Card Security Code is a 3 or 4-digit number usually found on the back of the customer's credit card, on the same line as the customer's signature, following the last four digits of the credit card number.
 There are many different names for this code: Visa calls this code CVV2, MasterCard calls it CVC2, American Express 4DBC.